MECOP: a prestigious, paid internship program sponsored by Oregon industries.

-Go out on your second MECOP internship in Summer/Fall of the end of your senior year.
+Go out on your second MECOP internship in Summer/Fall term of the end of your senior year.

 When do students go out on internships?

 You should refer to the section above on How the MECOP Process Works for detailed information.
 Business students go out on MECOP internships from June (after classes end) to December 23rd.
-This means that you will not be enrolled in any business major or core classes during the fall term.
+This means that most likely you will not be enrolled in any classes during the Fall term (MECOP internships are full-time, 40hr/wk).
 You must plan your academic schedule accordingly.
-If interested in the COB Arthur Stonehill exchange program; you should meet with your academic advisor to discuss this in more detail.
-It may not be possible to do both.
+If interested in the COB Arthur Stonehill exchange program, you should meet with your academic advisor to discuss this in more detail.
+It may not be possible to do both MECOP and an exchange.

-Application information can be found on the MECOP website here.
+Application information can be found on the MECOP website.

 Submit your application prior to the deadline.
 See the program calendar for application deadlines.